surfer190/fixes/docs/quotes/quotes.md

 > We reject: kings, presidents and voting.
 We believe in: rough consensus and running code. - Dave Clark at IETF 24

 He could never simply relax and enjoy life - he had to prove that he was better than everybody else.
 Life was a game, and he had to win at all costs. - Angelo Agrizzi "The real Bosasa Story"

+> Rome wasn't built in a day

+Man shall eat from the sweat of his brow - Genesis 3:19

+> For even when we were with you, we gave you this rule: "The one who is unwilling to work shall not eat."
+2 Thessalonians 3:10

+The wherewithal - money